Goshido/android-vulkan/docs/proper-ui.md

 ## <a id="benchmark">Benchmarking</a>

-After having several solutions it's needed to decide which to use.
+After having several solutions it's needed to decide which one to use.
 It's perfect task for profiling.
 The fastest method will be the winner.
 Let's go.

 Testing device: [_Redmi Note 8 Pro_](https://vulkan.gpuinfo.org/displayreport.php?id=12030).